 When I was a kid, summer vacation meant road tripping.
 Packing my grandparent’s Volkswagen camper van and hitting the road.
 It was very much late 1970s/80s style vacationing.
 We didn’t have iPads, DVD players or any handheld computerized devices.
 The classic response to “I’m bored” was “look out the window.”

-I would stare out the window dreaming about what road tripping would be like when I was the parent…things would be different.
+I would stare out the window dreaming about what road tripping would be like when I was a parent…things would be different.

-The time has come and I’m the parent and I’m in charge of my children’s road trip experience.
+The time has come and now I’m the parent and I’m in charge of my children’s road trip experience.
 Guess what?
 Things really haven’t changed all that much.
-We don’t have the camper van anymore, but I say the exact same thing to my kids, “look out the window.”
+We don’t have the camper van anymore, but I say the exact same thing to my kids when they are bored, “look out the window.”

-So, as we start planning another epic 10 day road trip to the east coast of Canada this summer, I am preparing for a tech-free (or minimal) road trip with my tweens.
+So, as we start planning another epic 10-day road trip to the east coast of Canada this summer, I am preparing for a tech-free (or minimal) road trip with my tweens.
 It is possible to have a fun family road trip with tweens!

 Plan Together – As soon as you know where you are going it is time to involve your tween in the planning process.
-Have a family vacation planning meeting.
-Chat about where you are travelling to and let your kids provide input into the trip – are there places they would like to visit, would they like to go for hikes, would they like to spend time at the beach or would they like to visit a particular tourist spot.
+Have a family vacation planning meeting or meetings.
+Chat about where you are travelling to and let your kids provide input into the trip – are there places they would like to visit, would they like to go for hikes, would they like to spend time at the beach or would they like to visit a particular tourist spot?
 You might be surprised by what your tweens know.
 If your child isn’t sure, then head online, or to your local library, and do some research on where you will be vacationing.
 My eldest is an expert at finding cute bakeries and cafes, so this is her assignment for our road trip.